+What do you put in your PMO end of year report?
 Another 12 months has passed and it’s time to take stock of what your PMO has achieved in the last year.
-An end of year report is a common deliverable for all teams, and the PMO is no exception.
+A PMO end of year report is a common deliverable for all teams, and the PMO is no exception.

 In this article, we’ll look at what you should include in your PMO end of year report to highlight your successes and set your team up for continued delivery into the following year.